 3. Good Data and Track Record Analysis

-Successful franchises have data of best and worst branch performances spanning decades after their establishment they can use to train you and your team about the best practices, common pitfalls, and troubleshooting of specific business problems.
+Successful franchises like Lululemon have data of best and worst branch performances spanning decades after their establishment they can use to train you and your team about the best practices, common pitfalls, and troubleshooting of specific business problems.
 You can use these guidelines to achieve a good business track record and have access to supplementary business-enhancing workshops.

 4. No Experience Needed